You're always sticking your nose into my life

 1. Rise From The Ashes 2.
 Brainwashed 3.
 F# 4.
 Survive 5.
 Fight To Be Free 6.
 Got Another Quarter 7.
 Great Depression 8.
 Wired 9.
 Equal Rights 10.
 PSA 11.
 Technology 12.
 Good Times Bad Times

 Maybe it's the less vivid production or maybe the music started to get a bit too repetitive here, but Survive doesn't feel quite as refreshing as Nuclear Assault's earlier releases, especially the debut.
 The tracks on this album sound somewhat formulaic when compared to the variety and energy that were so evident on Game Over.
-Occasionally, like on Great Depression and Equal Rights, the album manages to catch some of the earlier spirit, but as a whole Survive sounds slightly more plain than its predecessors.
-Not to forget about the cover version of Led Zeppelin's Good Times Bad Times which appears to be totally out of place on this album.
-Despite its consistent quality this album just tends to sound like one of the more ordinary Nuclear Assault releases to me.
+Occasionally, like on Great Depression and Equal Rights, the album manages to catch some of the earlier spirit, but as a whole Survive seems slightly more plain than its predecessors.
+Not to forget about the cover version of Led Zeppelin's Good Times Bad Times which appears to be totally out of place.
+Despite its consistent quality this album just tends to sound like one of the more ordinary Nuclear Assault releases.

 NUCLEAR ASSAULT - Handle With Care